rhelico/wthr/README.md

 # wthr
+A simple web app that allows you to enter an address and get back weather for that address

+## important components
+app/
+└── services/
+    └── weather/
+    │   ├── weather_provider.rb
+    │   ├── weather_service.rb
+    │   └── weather_fetcher.rb
+    ├── address/
+    │   ├── address_provider.rb
+    │   └── address_service.rb
+    └── cache/
+        ├── base_fetcher.rb
+        └── fetching_cache_service.rb

+### WeatherProvider
+Encapsulates our specific weather implementation of using Open Weather.

+Could be named OpenWeatherWeatherProvider, an implementation of BaseWeatherProvider which I also didn't have to code yet, but we should earn that plugability when Product says we are going multi-provider.
+An easy refactor with much cheaper dev-hours we have in the future.

+### WeatherService
+Knows how to get weather using a provider, and to cache it.

+### WeatherFetcher
+Implements BaseFetcher which is the interface the FetchingCacheService uses to implement read-through cache.
+- Takes a lat, lon, and WeatherProvider at initialization.
+- Provides a key to cache by
+- Providers a fetch that it translates to weather_provider.current_weather

+### AddresProvider
+Encapsulates our specific address lookup of using Google Map API.

+Could be named GoogleMapAddressProvider, an implementation of BaseAddressProvider which I also didn't have to code yet, but we should earn that plugability when Product says we are going multi-provider.
+An easy refactor with much cheaper dev-hours we have in the future.

+### AddressService
+Knows how to get an address from a provider.

+### BaseFetcher
+Defines the interface that the FetchingCacheService uses to implement read through.

+### FetchingCacheService
+Take an implementation of BaseFetcher, gets a key from it to check cache.
+Failing to find it calls fetch() upon it to get cacheable data.
+Sticks that data in a TOTALLY ENTERPRISE Redis cluster.
+Either way, returns data.

 ## Requirements

-- Use rails
+[x] Use rails
-- Accept an address as input
+[x] Accept an address as input
-- Retrieve forecast data for the given address.
-This should include, at minimum, the current temperature (Bonus points - Retrieve high/low and/or extended forecast)
-- Display the requested forecast details to the user
-- Cache the forecast details for 30 minutes for all subsequent requests by zip codes.
+[x] Retrieve forecast data for the given address.
+This should include, at minimum, the current temperature [ ] (Bonus points - Retrieve high/low and/or extended forecast) [x] Display the requested forecast details to the user [...]
+Cache the forecast details for 30 minutes for all subsequent requests by zip codes.
 Display indicator if result is pulled from cache.

+## Quality Requirements
-- Functionality is a priority over form
+[ ] Functionality is a priority over form
+[ ] Unit Tests (#1 on the list of things people forget to include – so please remember, treat this as if it were true production level code, do not treat it just as an exercise), [ ] Detailed Comments/Documentation within the code, [x] ...also have a README file
+[x] Include *Decomposition* of the Objects in the Documentation [x] Design Patterns (if/where applicable)
+[x] Scalability Considerations (if applicable)
+[x] Naming Conventions (name things as you would name them in enterprise-scale production code environments) [x] Encapsulation, (don’t have 1 Method doing 55 things) [?]
+Code Re-Use, (don’t over-engineer the solution, but don’t under-engineer it either) [ ] and any other industry Best Practices.
+[x] Remember to Include the UI ***

+## Current PoR
+[x] generate rails boilerplate
+[x] create basic ux framework
+[x] create interactive page with input
+[x] address lookup
+[x] weather lookup
+[...] cache
+[ ] Quality Requirements ^^^
+[ ] Enterprise Delight
+[ ] Delight and Style

 ## Strategy

-1. get requirements done first, then add delight
+1. get requirements done first, then Quality requirements, then add delight
-1. use Open Weather and ruby gem
+1. use Open Weather
-1. use Radar RESTful API to get lat / lon and show REST / no client
+1. use Google geo api to get lat / lon
-1. cache in db first
+1. cache in Redis cluster, so enterprise
+1. implement Redis via docker so setup easy

 ## Enterprise Delight

 1. Throttling
+1. Telemetry
+1. Admin Panel
-1. cache in memory
+1. Alerts
-1. Storm King/Queen w/ async pattern

 ## Fancy Delight

-1. get weather for IP upon first visit
+[ ] get weather for IP upon first visit
-1. show map
+[ ] map
-1. typeahead over REST es mas macho
+[x] autocomplete
-1. tiles showing weather at previous searches
+[ ] tiles showing weather at previous searches
-1. gui browse time
+[ ] gui browse time
-1. LLM to allow for NL request
+[ ] LLM to allow for NL request

 ## installation prereqs
 1. ruby 3.3.0 (2023-12-25 revision 5124f9ac75) [x86_64-darwin23]
 1. rails 7.1.3.2
 1. postgres 15